kozmoz/node-dymo-printer/README.md

 A library / module to print labels from Node.js.
 Pure javascript cross-platform with no platform specific dependencies.
 There is no need to install the DYMO SDK or DYMO Webservices.

-It has been tested to work on Windows 10, macOS Big Sur 11.6 and Ubuntu 21.10.
+It has been tested to work on Windows 10, macOS (Big Sur 11.6, Monterey 12.1) and Ubuntu 21.10.

 Developed for the DYMO LabelWriter 450, but might also work for other models.